Ismenama5s/haseeb-qureshi.github.io/_posts/2017-12-10-bitcoin-isnt-trustless.md

 ## There's no such thing as trustless
 Everything requires trust.
 Aside from tautologies, it's impossible for you to verify anything without putting your trust *somewhere*.

 Take science for example.
-There's no central authority in science—it's all based on empirical observations and decentralized peer review.
+There's no central authority in science—it's all based on empirical observations, open publications, and decentralized peer review.
+Sounds kind of similar to the idea behind blockchains.
 So is it "trustless"?

 In theory, maybe.
 But in practice, science is built on a mountain of trust.